Two enriched poset polytopes: Triangulations

 \subsection{Triangulation of $\eOO(P)$.}

-In this section, we transfer the triangulation of $\eCC(P)$ to $\eOO(P)$ vie the inverse map $\ePsi$ of the enriched transfer map $\ePhi$.
-In order to prove Theorem~\ref{thm:e-triangulation} (a), it is enough to show that $S^{(e)}_K = \ePsi (T^{(e)}_K)$ and it is a unimodular simplex.
+In this subsection, we transfer the triangulation of $\eCC(P)$ to $\eOO(P)$ via the inverse map $\ePsi$ of the enriched transfer map $\ePhi$.
+In order to prove Theorem~\ref{thm:e-triangulation} (a), it is enough to show that $S^{(e)}_K =\conv K= \ePsi (T^{(e)}_K)$ and it is a unimodular simplex.

 \begin{lemma} Let $K$ be a maximal chain in $\eFF(P)$ and put $C = \supp(K)$, $\ep = \sgn(K)$.
 Let $(v_1, \dots, v_d)$ be the linear extension and $C_1, \dots, C_d$ the chains of $P$ associated to $C$.
 For $g \in T^{(e)}_K$, we have